gamentionkray/weatherapp/README.md

 # weatherapp

-It is a Progressive Web Apps With React created thanks to youtube channel **JavaScript Mastery**
+It is a Progressive Web App With React created thanks to youtube channel **JavaScript Mastery**

 [Click here to go to the demo](https://gamentionkray.github.io/weatherapp/)